Solar in the Northwest’s Winter

 Of course, our Oregon and Washington cloudy skies produce far less solar power than sunny skies, but when the sun does peek through, the panels work better than they do during the summer.

-Using NEM to Build Energy Credits
+Using Net Energy Metering to Build Energy Credits

 Net Energy Metering, or NEM, is a billing mechanism that credits solar energy system owners for the electricity they add to the grid.
 For example, if a residential customer has a PV system on the home’s rooftop, it may generate more electricity than the home uses during daylight hours.